|Organization Name||:||Human Rights Watch|

 Related Skills and Knowledge:

-2. Excellent oral and written communication skills in English is required.
+1. Excellent oral and written communication skills in English is required.
 Proficiency in other languages is highly desirable.

-HOW TO APPLY: Please apply immediately or by October 11, 2019 by visiting our online job portal at https://www.hrw.org/careers and attaching a document containing responses to the three questions included in the online application, a letter of interest, resume or CV, and a brief writing sample (unedited by others), preferably as PDF files.
+How to Apply: Please apply immediately by visiting our online job portal at careers.hrw.org and attaching a document containing responses to the three questions included in the online application, a letter of interest, a resume or CV, and a brief writing sample (unedited by others), preferably as PDF files.
 No calls or email inquiries, please.
 Only complete applications will be reviewed and only shortlisted candidates will be contacted.